What are indices?

 What does indices trading mean?

-Indices trading means that you are taking a position on a stock index – which is measure of the performance of several different companies.
+Indices trading means that you are taking a position on a share index – which is a measure of the performance of several different companies.
 Indices trading can be a way to get exposure to an entire sector or economy at once, without having to open positions on lots of different shares.

 Can I profit from index trading?

 You can profit from index trading by accurately predicting an index’s price movements.
-For example, if you think the Australia 200 will rise, you would open a long position.
+For example, if you think the Australia 200 (ASX 200) will rise, you would open a long position.
 But, if you think it will fall, you would open a short position.
 Your profit or loss is determined by the extent to which your forecast is correct.

 What does it mean to buy index futures?